CENTER FOR ARIZONA POLICY, INC. PRIVACY STATEMENT (Updated March 7, 2018)

 - How CAP uses the information.

-- What personally identifiable information third parties collect through the website.
+- What personally identifiable information third parties collect through the websites.

 - What organization collects the information.